25 Best things to do in Milan (2025) – Guide to Milano

 Milan Cathedral / Duomo / sightseeing, things to do in Milan

 During your visit to the cathedral, you can climb to the roof.
-And it’s not just any roof.
-It’s probably the nicest roof you’ll ever walk on.
-Among the magnificent towers and with a view of Milan.
+And it’s probably the most beautiful roof you’ll ever walk on.

 This was our best experience in Milan.
-And it was worth every euro!
+And worth every euro!

 Milan Cathedral / Duomo / sightseeing, things to do in Milan